Theodore J. Conway

-Theodore John Conway (July 24, 1909 – September 11, 1990) was a United States Army four-star general who served as Commander in Chief, United States Strike Command/U.S. Commander in Chief, Middle East, Africa south of the Sahara, and South Asia (USCINCSTRIKE/USCINCMEAFSA) from 1966 to 1969.
-Conway was born on July 24, 1909, and graduated from the United States Military Academy in 1933.
+Theodore John Conway (24 July 1909 – 11 September 1990) was a United States Army four-star general who served as Commander in Chief, United States Strike Command/U.S. Commander in Chief, Middle East, Africa south of the Sahara, and South Asia (USCINCSTRIKE/USCINCMEAFSA) from 1966 to 1969.
+Conway graduated from the United States Military Academy in 1933.
 In addition to Strike Command, Conway also commanded the 82nd Airborne Division and later the United States Seventh Army in N.A.T.O.
-He was promoted to four star rank on November 1, 1966, and retired from the army in 1969.
+He was promoted to four star rank on 1 November 1966, and retired from the army in 1969.

 Early life

-Theodore John Conway was born in Vallejo, California on July 24, 1909, the son of Theodore Allen Barnewitz and Ruth Irene Quinn.
-His father died when Conway was 5, and his mother married U.S. Army Captain William L. Conway.
+Conway was born in Vallejo, California, on 24 July 1909, the son of Theodore Allen Barnewitz and Ruth Irene Quinn.
+Conway's father died when he was 5, and his mother subsequently married U.S. Army Captain William L. Conway.

+Military career

 Conway graduated from Galileo High School in San Francisco in 1927.
-He enlisted in the Army as a Private at the Presidio of San Francisco and in 1929 received an appointment to West Point from the Honorable Richard J. Welch, 5th Congressional District, California.
+He enlisted in the Army as a private at the Presidio of San Francisco and in 1929 received an appointment to West Point from Richard J. Welch, 5th Congressional District, California.
 At West Point, Conway displayed the qualities that would become his hallmark in later years: well-rounded, industrious, good-natured, understanding.

-Following graduation, Conway reported to Fort Benning, Georgia in the fall of 1933 and soon married Eleanor Mitchell Wright in 1935.
+Upon graduating from USMA class of 1933, Conway reported to Fort Benning, Georgia in the fall and soon married Eleanor Mitchell Wright in 1935.
 In 1937-38 he was detailed to Paris as a language student, then sent to West Point for three years as a French instructor.